pirl-lpl/hirise-tools/Queries/README.md

 are distinctly USER BEWARE in most cases.
 Testing tends to be sharply limited to only the specific use case that the query was built to serve.

-'mode_query_PGH.sql' - Query intended to identify the imaging mode for all, or a subset of, planned HiRISE images.
+`mode_query_PGH.sql` - Query intended to identify the imaging mode for all, or a subset of, planned HiRISE images.
 "Imaging mode" refers to the configuration of each of the 13 (excluding RED9) CCDs - which ones are returning data, and the binning mode for each.
 See the query itself for some additional detail.

-'mode_query_PGH_results.txt' - Sample output of the similarly named query.
+`mode_query_PGH_results.txt` - Sample output of the similarly named query.